aiparragirre/wlasso/README.md

 In the folder `Functions` all the functions needed to conduct the simulation study are available.

 We need to run the code in the file `exe-sim.R` to run the simulations.
 The results of these simulations can also be [downloaded here](http://aiparragirre006.quickconnect.to/d/s/s05YGPbtlVuBLlEmyrsCKzAzTWsAJQHj/WSBRz8Um3KgrI41j1AdLj2J3r52pfmuQ-RrVAxuUcJQo).

+If you want to reproduce the graphics, please save the results in the folder `Results` and run the file `exe-results.R.

+We need to run the code in the file `exe-sim.R` to run the simulations.
+The results of these simulations can also be [downloaded here](http://aiparragirre006.quickconnect.to/d/s/s05YGPbtlVuBLlEmyrsCKzAzTWsAJQHj/WSBRz8Um3KgrI41j1AdLj2J3r52pfmuQ-RrVAxuUcJQo).
+If you want to reproduce the graphics, please save the results in the folder `Results`.

+All the graphics shown in the paper are available in the folder `Graphics` and the numerical results in `Tables`.